nedzik/rally-on-gcp/terraform/readme.md

 We tested it with a free-tier GCP account.
 Since the amount of data is not huge, using a free-tier account should be enough.

+Currently, the scripts supports one deployment per a GCP project.

 ## How to run

 Read the pre-requisites in the main ```readme.md```.